isomerpages/cris-scri-symposium/pages/Ms Alison Evans.md

 </div>
 <div class="col is-9 speaker-details">
 	<h4><b>Ms Alison Evans</b></h4>
-<b>CEO<br>Australia New Zealand Gynaecological Oncology Group (ANZGOG)
+<b>Operations Chair<br>
+Asia Pacific Gynecologic Oncology Trials (APGOT)
 </b>

-<p>Ms Evans has a marketing and communications background with a strong focus on building communities, membership and businesses.
-She has been ANZGOG CEO for 12 years.</p>
+<p>Ms Alison Evans is the Operations Chair of the Asia Pacific Gynecologic Oncology Trials group (APGOT) since 2022.
+Ms Evans has been the Chief Executive Officer, Australia New Zealand Gynaecological Oncology Group (ANZGOG), for 14 years from 2012.</p><p>
+APGOT is a rapidly growing trials network across Asia and the Pacific which is now representing more than 12 countries and regions for both advisory services to industry and academic investigator-initiated studies.  </p><p>

+As APGOT Operations Chair, Ms Evans is a member of the APGOT Executive Committee and leads the operational strategy and contributes to the governance oversight for the organisation.</p><p>
-<p>ANZGOG is the peak national academic gynaecological oncology research network for Australia and New Zealand.
-It operates clinical trials across 80 ANZ hospitals and has 1450 members and 250+ volunteers.</p>

-<p>ANZGOG has implemented a new Community Engagement Program with three pillars of activity – Education, Advocacy and Research.
-The purpose is to improve outcomes for everyone with a lived experience of gynaecological cancer and ensures a role for First Nation’s peoples; culturally and linguistically diverse, LGBTQIA+ and people from remote areas or unmet needs.
+ANZGOG is the peak national gynaecological cancer research organisation for Australia and New Zealand.
+Our vision is: ‘Advancing research, saving lives’.
+Its mission is to improve outcomes and quality of life for everyone with a lived experience of gynaecological cancer by conducting and promoting clinical trials and multidisciplinary research.</p><p>

+Ms Evans has a background as a senior manager and CEO for much of her career with a focus on building organisations in areas such as medical research, industry membership, environment and community.

 </p>
 </div></div>